anareaty/pretty-properties/README.md

 ### Cover image

 Add image to the left of metadata block to save space in the note.
-Works great for book notes, people profiles etc. You can change the shape and size of the image using cssclasses.
+Works great for book notes, people profiles etc. You can change the shape and size of the image.

-To add image put image link into the "cover" property (must be of type "text").
-You can use embeds, wikilinks, markdown links or bare urls for external images.

-Add cssclasses to the note to change the shape and the fitting of the image.
-Currently supported classes:

--   "cover-initial" (default shape)
--   "cover-initial-width-2" (default shape with different width)
--   "cover-initial-width-3" (default shape with another width)
--   "cover-vertical-cover" (vertical image with object-fit "cover")
--   "cover-vertical-contain" (vertical image with object-fit "contain")
--   "cover-vertical" (legacy option, works the same as "cover-vertical-contain")
--   "cover-horizontal-cover" (horizontal image with object-fit "cover")
--   "cover-horizontal-contain" (horizontal image with object-fit "contain")
--   "cover-horizontal" (legacy option, works the same as "cover-horizontal-cover")
--   "cover-square"
--   "cover-circle".

-You can right-click on existing cover or call command to open menu to select image or cover shape.
-You also can set the widths of all possible shapes in the settings.
+To add cover image you can use command "Select cover image" from the command pallete.
+Then you can select a local image from your vault or add a link to the external image.
+You can set specific folder to look for the local cover images.

+Adding the cover will add the "cover" property to your note.
+Do not delete the property, it is needed for the image to show.
+You can hide the property instead.
+You can also change this property name in the setting.

+Right-click on the cover to change it's shape or select another image.
+You can use initial shape with 3 custom widths, vertical, horizontal, square and circle.
+Shapes are stored in cssclasses property.
+You can set the custom width for every shape.

 > [!NOTE]
 > Cover shapes would look a bit different on mobile devices with small screen.
 This is intentional to make them look more neat in the limited space.